What is Marketing Automation?

 Marketing Automation: Overview

-There are a handful of aliases people use when talking about marketing automation, including “autoresponders,” “trigger marketing,” and “automated journeys.”
-Although they sound different, these terms all refer to the automation of marketing tasks — so, I’ll stick to calling it marketing automation to make things easier.
+There are a handful of aliases people use when referring to marketing automation, including “autoresponders,” “trigger marketing,” and “automated customer journeys.”
+Although they sound different, these terms all refer to some form of marketing automation.

-So now that you know enough to get your bearings, let’s talk a little more about exactly what marketing automation is.
+So now that you know enough to get your bearings, let’s take a closer look under the hood of marketing automation.

 How does marketing automation work?